|Tuition fee type||Cost (per annum)|

-Alongside this course you will have the opportunity to acquire a number of key outdoor leadership National Governing Body awards, as LJMU is a provider of Mountain Training Board National Governing Body Awards and British Canoe Union Awards, able to offer accredited training and assessments in these areas.
+Alongside this course you will have the opportunity to acquire a number of key outdoor leadership National Governing Body awards, as LJMU is a provider of Mountain Training National Governing Body Awards and British Canoe Union Awards, able to offer accredited training and assessments in these areas.

 We provide training leading to:

-- MTA Summer Mountain Leader and Single Pitch Rock Climbing Awards
+- Mountain Training Mountain Leader and Single Pitch Rock Climbing Awards

 - British Orienteering Federation Awards

-- Rescue and Emergency Care Level 2A accredited 16-hour outdoor first aid qualification
+- An accredited 16-hour outdoor first aid qualification

 There is an additional charge for some of these courses, though they are all heavily subsidised by the University to ensure they are affordable for all students.